kukeiko/entity-space/readme.md

 requires:
 - proper reduction (as far as it makes sense) of 2 filters
-- proper reudction of 2 queries with one or both of them having filters
+- proper reduction of 2 queries with one or both of them having filters
 - filtering arrays of entities